The science of art

 After exploring ceramics through a mainly artistic lens for a few years, I’ve gradually moved over to the technical side.

-Learning about the materials I am creating my art with and how they work together and the chemical reactions that are taking place has been the most inspiring part of my artistic journey.
+Learning about the materials I’m using, how they work together and the chemical reactions that are taking place has been the most inspiring part of my artistic journey.
 I now have a clearer path to follow.

 Having knowledge of the chemistry of ceramic glazes gives me the freedom to be more creative.
 It allows me to easily turn my inspirations into physical creations.

-I am currently employed full time as a ceramics studio technician where I make glazes and fire kilns all day long.
+I am currently employed as a ceramics studio technician where I make glazes and fire kilns as a full time job.
 My spare time is spent studying glaze formulas and planning experiments to improve the glazes where I work and in my home studio.
 I have studied glaze chemistry under Matthew Katz at Alfred University and David Lawson at Kootenay School of the Arts.

 Are you a ceramic artist who makes your own glazes?

 - Do you wish you knew more about your glazes?